All-hands meeting reminder

 How to use this template

-- 1. Enter the meeting title, date, time, time zone, and audience so the reminder answers the basic who, what, when, and where immediately.
+- Enter the meeting title, date, time, time zone, and audience so the reminder answers the basic who, what, and when immediately.

-- 2. Add one primary call to action, such as join the meeting, save the calendar invite, or submit questions before the event.
+- Add one primary call to action, such as join the meeting, RSVP, or save the calendar invite, and remove any secondary asks that compete with it.

-- 5. Review the message for plain language, remove duplicate instructions, and confirm it reads cleanly on mobile before broadcasting it.
+- 5. Review the message for plain language, correct time zone formatting, and any region-specific notes before you broadcast it.

 Best practices

-- State the time zone whenever the audience spans multiple locations or remote workers.
+- Include the time zone whenever the audience spans multiple locations or remote workers.

 What this template typically catches